Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. A High-Quality Diet

-If your Shiba Inu is shedding far more than they should throughout the year, the problem might be with their diet.
-Your pup requires a ton of different nutrients to ensure their skin and coat gets everything they need.
+If your Shiba Inu is shedding far more than they should throughout the year, you should pay attention to their diet.
+Your pup requires certain fatty acids and other nutrients to ensure their skin and coat are in top condition.
 Low-quality food doesn’t come with everything their bodies require, so ensure you’re feeding them a high-quality diet that meets all their nutritional needs.
-When in doubt, reach out to their vet to ensure the food you’re giving them is adequate.
+When in doubt, reach out to a vet to ensure the food you’re giving them is adequate.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!